Caring for a breathless patient at home

 • Control your breath - watch the Managing breathlessness video from St Christopher's

-• Think about your position - to get maximum air into your lungs
+• Think about position to get maximum air into your lungs e.g. leaning forward may really help

 • A flow of air by your nose from a hand-held fan or open window can really help